phenixphp/phenix-docs/src/guide/filesystem.md

 ## Write

-To write to files you can use the `put` method, the first argument is the file path and the second argument is the content to write.
+To write to files, use the `put` method.
+The first argument is the file path, and the second argument is the content to write.

 ```php
 use Phenix\Facades\File;